 If an injury occurs due to elopement from a nursing home, employees and administrators of that facility have acted negligently and should be held liable for their actions.
 Their negligence could also be related to the facility’s failure to hire enough staff or properly train the staff to supervise the residents.
 The home could also be held liable for failing to use alarm systems or other devices to avoid elopement.

-If someone you love has been seriously injured after wandering away from a senior facility located in the New Jersey, Philadelphia, Lancaster, Reading or Allentown area, contact a nursing home abuse attorney at Soloff & Zervanos, P.C., today for a free comprehensive review of your case.
+If someone you love has been seriously injured after wandering away from a senior facility located in the New Jersey, Philadelphia, Lancaster, Reading, Allentown or New York area, contact a Philadelphia Nursing Home Abuse Attorney at Soloff & Zervanos, P.C., today for a free comprehensive review of your case.

 The mistreatment of the elderly is a heart-wrenching experience for both the victim and family members.
 Nursing home abuse and neglect can be defined as the failure to provide essential health and safety services, as well as the act of compromising the resident’s quality of life.